-Attention!
-Project Progress Report 0.1 must contain exclusively all the preparation costs incurred and must be the first submitted, as soon as possible after signing the Subsidy Contract, until the end of the first reporting period.
-In case the preparation costs are not requested for reimbursement in Project Progress Report 0.1 they become non-eligible expenditure.
+Project Report 0.1 must contain exclusively information regarding the preparation activities and all the preparation costs incurred, and must be the first submitted, as soon as possible after signing the Subsidy Contract, if possible, until the end of the first reporting period.
+In case the preparation costs are not requested for reimbursement in Project Report 0.1, they become non-eligible expenditure.

-3.5.3 Final Project Progress Report
+3.5.3 Final Project Report

-The Final Project Progress Report has to be submitted by LB to the JS in maximum 5 months after the end date of the implementation period of the project.
+The Final Project Report has to be submitted by the LB to the JS in maximum 3 months after the end date of the implementation period of the project.

-The Final Project Progress Report contains information such as: what was realized, where, by whom, what objectives/ results/ outputs have been achieved/reached, what resources have been used, what problems have been encountered, etc. The Final Project Progress Report, compiling data for the entire project implementation period, is submitted on paper, using the template provided, in 2 original copies and has to be signed by the legal representative of the LB.
+The Final Project Report contains information such as: what was realized, where, by whom, what objectives/ results/ outputs have been achieved/reached, what resources have been used, what problems have been encountered, etc. The Final Project Report, compiling data for the entire project implementation period, is submitted to the JS by email, using the template provided, and has to be signed by the legal representative of the LB.
 After its approval, it has to be uploaded in the eMS.